mlinproduction/mlinproduction.github.io/2020/index.md

 # Machine Learning in Production

-Do you feel like you or your company is not shipping Data Science projects fast enough?
+Do you feel like you or your company are not shipping Data Science projects fast enough?
 Do your ML projects get stuck because there aren't available developers to bring them to production?
-Do DevOps and SWE conversations sound like chinese to you?
+Do DevOps and SWE conversations sound like Klingon to you?

 Then this course may be for you!

 Join us to:

-- Become more **autonomous** and rely less on other Software Developers, DevOps and SysAdmins
+- Become **more autonomous** and rely less on other Software Developers, DevOps and SysAdmins
 - Become better Data Scientists by becoming better **Software Developers**
 - Learn **methodologies, tools and processes** to ship models at scale

 Our training offers:
-- 24 hour of mostly hands-on training
+- 24-hour of mostly hands-on training
-- Low (5:1) student to instructor ratio
+- A low (5:1) student to instructor ratio
 - Access to proprietary training materials
 - 2 lunch meals to feed your hungry neurons!